Chairman of the Board,

 After the Navy, A.G. graduated from Harvard Business School and joined P&G in 1977.
 Over the next 15 years, he moved up through the Company’s laundry and cleaning businesses, delivering record results and leading organizations responsible for some of P&G’s biggest innovations, including Liquid Tide and Tide with Bleach, that continue to fuel P&G’s growth yet today.

-In 2000, A.G. was elected President and Chief Executive of P&G. In the nine years that followed, annual organic sales grew—on average— 5%, core earnings-per-share grew 12% and free cash flow productivity increased 111%.
-He retired from P&G in early 2010 and served as a senior advisor at Clayton, Dubilier & Rice until returning to P&G this year.
+In 2000, A.G. was elected President and Chief Executive of P&G. In the nine years that followed, annual organic sales grew—on average—5%, core earnings-per-share grew 12% and free cash flow productivity increased 111%.
+He retired from P&G in early 2010 and served as a senior advisor at Clayton, Dubilier & Rice until returning to P&G in 2013.